AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 There is no evidence whatever to show that it was not entirely allowable for five hundred years after Christ, to entertain the belief in universal salvation.
-Besides, the Council of Nice (325) had, as an active member, Eusebius, Origen\'s apologist, a pronounced Universalist;
+Besides, the Council of Nice (325) had, as an active member, Eusebius, Origen's apologist, a pronounced Universalist;
-the Council of Constantinople (381) had as active members the two Gregories, Nazianzus and Nyssa, the latter as outspoken a Universalist as Origen himself; the Council of Ephesus (431) declared that Gregory Nyssen\'s writings were the great bulwark against heresy.
+the Council of Constantinople (381) had as active members the two Gregories, Nazianzus and Nyssa, the latter as outspoken a Universalist as Origen himself; the Council of Ephesus (431) declared that Gregory Nyssen's writings were the great bulwark against heresy.
 The fact that the doctrine was and had been for centuries prevalent, if not the prevailing sentiment, demonstrates that it must have been regarded as a Christian doctrine by the members of these great councils, or they would